 To apply for renewal of your Mexican temporary residency card while it is still valid (not expired), you should file the application for the renewal during the 30-day window prior to the card’s expiry date.
 You cannot apply for renewal before this 30-day window.
 See this article for details of the renewal process.

-If you forget to renew your Mexico residency card before the expiry date, or if your situation prevents you from using the 30-day window for a regular renewal prior to the expiry date, there is grace period starting on the expiry date in which you can apply to renew your temporary residency card.
+If you forget to renew your Mexico residency card before the expiry date, or if your situation prevents you from using the 30-day window for a regular renewal prior to the expiry date, there is grace period starting on the expiry date in which you can file.

-How you renew a expired residency card depends on:
+How you deal with a expired residency card depends on:

-• Whether you are physically in Mexico or outside of Mexico when the card expires; and
+- Whether you are physically inside Mexico or outside of Mexico when the card expires; and

-Residency card expires when you are in Mexico
+Residency card expires when you are inside Mexico

-If you are physically in Mexico and you miss the 30-day window prior to its expiry date to renew the card, you must file for temporary residency renewal within a 60 calendar day grace period after the card’s expiry date.
+If you are physically in Mexico and you miss the 30-day window prior to its expiry date to renew the card, you must file a “regularization” procedure within a 60 calendar day period after the card’s expiry date.

-If your card is more than 60 days past its expiry date you cannot renew your residency card and must leave Mexico to start over again with the application process at a Mexican Consulate abroad.
-If you have specific family connections in Mexico, you can renew in-country.
+If your card is more than 60 days past its expiry date you cannot file a regularization procedure and must leave Mexico to start over again with a new application at a Mexican Consulate abroad.
+(If you have certain family connections in Mexico, you can do this in-country without going to a Mexican Consulate abroad.)

-To renew an expired residency card when you are in Mexico, you must enter into a ‘regularization’ procedure.
+To replace an expired residency card when you are in Mexico, you must enter into a ‘regularization’ procedure.
 This means that:

 Residency card expires when you are outside of Mexico